-- But remain positive: Reward safe stores.
+- But remain positive: Reward safe stores and drivers.

-- Double check: Inspect the driver’s vehicle with a safety and appearance checklist.
+- Double-check: Inspect the driver’s vehicle with a safety and appearance checklist.

-- Remember hazards exist off the road, too: Communicate neighborhood safety concerns, set reasonable delivery timelines with customers during inclement weather and prohibit deliveries to poorly lit locations.
+- Remember hazards exist off the road, too: Communicate neighborhood safety concerns, set reasonable delivery timelines with customers during inclement weather, and prohibit deliveries to poorly lit locations.